 Beginner’s guide to real estate social media marketing

-It is a thriving ecosystem where businesses can build meaningful relationships with the audience – simultaneously inspiring loyalty while expanding your customer-base.
+It is a thriving ecosystem where businesses can build meaningful relationships with the audience – simultaneously inspiring loyalty while expanding their customer-base.

-Real estate social media marketing has been proven to be one of the strongest marketing channels for real estate agencies in recent years.
+Real estate social media marketing has proven to be one of the strongest marketing channels for estate agencies in recent years.

 Marketing on social media presents your business with the opportunity to target the specific audience who may be interested in engaging with your real estate services.
 It is also the place where you can establish your agency as experts on the local property market, providing insights and advice that add credibility to your business.

-With so many great benefits available with social media marketing, it makes sense for every real estate agency to fully embrace this lucrative marketing channel.
+With so many powerful benefits available, it makes sense for every estate agency to fully embrace this lucrative marketing channel.
 However, finding success on social media isn’t a simple process.
-For a real estate agency to fully leverage the potential of social media marketing, they need to have a clear strategy aimed to maximise their reach and success.
+For an estate agency to fully leverage the potential of social media marketing, they need to have a clear strategy aimed to maximise their reach and success.

 If you are new to real estate social media marketing then you are going to have a lot of questions.
-How should real go about growing their audience, establishing their brand, and generating new clients on social media?
+How should estate agencies go about growing their audience, establishing their brand and generating new clients on social media?

 Consistent use of your brand elements (your logo, colours, fonts and overall style/aesthetic) on social media will help you build brand awareness and brand recognition within your community.
-Someone looking to buy a house in a particular suburb or area is likely to be following a number of different local agencies; their social media feed is likely filled with property listings, open home notifications, and property forecast blogs.
+Someone looking to buy a house in a particular area is likely to be following a number of different local agencies; their social media feed is likely filled with property listings, open day notifications and property forecast blogs.